Weakly Special Manifolds with no rational curves: Remarks on metrics with quasi-negative holomorphic sectional curvature

 From Proposition~\ref{prop:ex+curv} (and motivated by questions in \cite{DiverioSurvey,DT}) we naturally propose the following question:

 \begin{question} Do the projective manifolds $X$ constructed in Theorem~\ref{ex} support K\"ahler or Hermitian metrics of quasi-negative holomorphic sectional curvature? \end{question}

-The toroidal compactifications of ball quotients considered in \cite{Hirzebruch, Sarem} have quasi-negative holomorphic bisectional curvature but no Hermitian metrics of negative holomorphic sectional curvature (since they are not hyperbolic!).
-In this case, the difficulty concentrates on showing that the negatively curved metrics on the ball quotients retain globally non-positive curvature on the compactification (c.f., \cite{HS}).
-The difficulty in our situation is reversed: The examples constructed in Theorem~\ref{ex} are submanifolds of Abelian varieties and, thus, have globally non-positive holomorphic bisectional curvature.
+The toroidal compactifications of ball quotients considered in \cite{Hirzebruch, Sarem} have quasi-negative holomorphic bisectional curvature, but no Hermitian metrics of negative holomorphic sectional curvature (since they are not hyperbolic!).
+In this case, the difficulty concentrates in showing that the negatively curved metrics on the ball quotients retain globally nonpositive curvature on the compactification (c.f., \cite{HS}).
+The difficulty in our situation is reversed: The examples constructed in Theorem~\ref{ex} are submanifolds of Abelian varieties and thus, have globally nonpositive holomorphic bisectional curvature.
 Hence, the problem is concentrated on producing strict negativity at some point.